Applying for Financial Aid

 To apply for federal loans, eligible students must complete the Free Application for Student Aid (FAFSA).
 While non-U.S. citizens or ineligible non-citizens may not borrow under the Direct Loan program, they may, however, be eligible for loans through private lenders.
 The FAFSA is available each year beginning October 1 and the UT Austin’s school code is 003658.

 - Incoming Students: All admitted students are considered for merit-based scholarships if they submit a Scholarship Application.
-The application will be made available to admitted students beginning January 1 of the year they are applying.
-Admitted students will be emailed a secured link to access the application.
-Scholarship decisions are generally rendered within two weeks from the submission date of the scholarship application.
-Students awarded scholarships receive the scholarship for each of their three years of law school and are guaranteed the award provided they satisfy minimum performance standards and enrolled full-time at Texas Law in the JD program.
-Students who wish to be considered for need-based funding must submit a FAFSA and are strongly encouraged to do so by January 15.
+The application will be made available to admitted students beginning January 1 of the year they are applying and only admitted students will be emailed a secured link to access the application.
+In general, scholarship decisions are rendered within 2-3 weeks from the application submission date.
+Students who are awarded a scholarship receive that award for each of their three years at Texas Law and are guaranteed the award provided they satisfy minimum performance standards and remain enrolled full-time in the JD program.
+Students who wish to be considered for need-based funding must submit a FAFSA and are strongly encouraged to do so by January 15 even if they do not intend on borrowing federal student loans.